GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ## Debug your API implementation

-The `chrome://topics-internals` page is available in Chrome on desktop if [you enable the Topics API](#feature-flags).
+The `chrome://topics-internals` page is available in Chrome on desktop once [you enable the Topics API](#feature-flags).
 This displays topics for the current user, topics inferred for hostnames, and technical information about the API implementation.

 The `chrome://topics-internals` page is new.
 The design and functionality are still under discussion.
 We're currently iterating and improving the design based on developer feedback.
 Add your feedback at [bugs.chromium.org](https://bugs.chromium.org/p/chromium/issues/entry?template=Defect+report+from+developer&components=Blink%3ETopicsAPI).